KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-08-creating-functions.md

 To help with this, you could move all of the code related to drawing a flower into a `drawFlower` function.

-To create a function, you write its return type (often `void`), then its name, then its parameters inside `()` parentheses, and finally the code that should run when you call that function.
+To create a function, you write its return type (often `void`), then its name, then its parameters inside `()` parentheses, and finally, inside `{ }` curly brackets, write the code that should run when you call that function.

 ```java
 void drawFlower(float flowerX, float flowerY, float petalSize) {